 The credit report topic has been covered well on our web site, but mostly as it applies to people who need some form of debt relief due to a financial hardship.
-While that is an important topic and a concern for more and more people as a result of our tough economy – what about the furnishing of bad data on people who are managing their debts well?
+While that is an important topic and a concern for more and more people as a result of our tough economy – what about the furnishing of incorrect information on people who are managing their debts well?

-Your credit score and loan product price modeling is calculated not just by your timely payment history, but is also based on your credit utilization, debt to income ratio and a few other key points.
+Your credit score and loan product price modeling is calculated not just by your timely payment history, but is also based on your credit utilization, debt to income ratio, and a few other key points.

 This morning, I read a good example of the type of damage that can be inflicted by a simple loan classification error: